moria0525/MadeinJLM-students/.github/ISSUE_TEMPLATE.md

-Todo: delete all unnecessary text, add suitable labels (with priotity and estimation), milestone, assignee
+//Todo: delete all unnecessary text, add suitable labels (with priotity and estimation), milestone, assignee
+## Feature:

-## User Stoty Template
+## User Story Template
 - As a ...
 - I want ...
 - So that ...